-Today I'm sharing with you today a few more photos of our garden and a very easy recipe for broccoli.
-Broccoli doesn't need a fancy cheese sauce to make it delicious.
+Today I’m sharing with you today a few more photos of our garden along with tips on growing broccoli in your garden.
+I’m also sharing with you a very easy recipe for broccoli.
+Broccoli doesn’t need a fancy cheese sauce to make it delicious.
 We enjoyed our very first home-grown broccoli for dinner last night and it was delicious just steamed with a little butter.

 Recipe for Steamed Broccoli